RJTM/Bouncing-Balls/README.md

 ## Getting Started

+You can check out a live version of this repo at this [CodePen](https://codepen.io/rjtm/pen/YQBvzW)

 To run this playground follow these steps:

 1. Clone this repository or download a zip of it